MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-acquire.md

 6. Follow the steps on the **Assisted Fixed Asset Acquisition** page to complete the automatic acquisition of the fixed asset.

 > [!NOTE]
 >   You can also post acquisition cost as credits.
 In that case, remember that the value in the **Acquisition Cost Incl.
-VAT** field must be with a minus sign to indicate a credit.
+GST** field must be with a minus sign to indicate a credit.

 When you choose **Finish**, the **Book Value** field on the **Fixed Asset Card** page is filled, indicating that the fixed asset has been acquired at the specified acquisition cost.